Three-year grant sponsored by the Department of Energy (DOE) Office of Fusion Energy Sciences (FES).

 MFE devices participating in this research are Alcator C-Mod, Pegasus-III, CTH and HBT-EP.
 An interoperable and publicly available library will be developed leveraging data from these devices.
 The library will have built-in pipelines for ML application design, allowing preservation of reproducible scientific results.
 Curated research products will be released through the newly designed platform, which will adhere to Findable, Accessible, Interoperable, Reusable (FAIR) and Open Science (OS) guidelines.

-Registrations are now closed!
+Registrations are now open for 2025!

 and with the support of the International Atomic Energy Agency (IAEA).